This blog may contain affiliate links. Read our disclosure policy for more info.

 16. Is the Sea to Sky Gondola worth it?

 Yes!
-It’s absolutely breathtaking.
+Our review of the Sea to Sky Gondola is that it’s absolutely breathtaking.
 The views alone make it well worth a visit, but it’s even more of a must for people who love hiking and exploring the great outdoors.
 You can access some really remote terrain at the top of the mountain, and the views along the way are absolutely beautiful.

 Where to Stay in Squamish